NithilaLD/Network-Forensics-PCAP-Analysis/README.md

 ## 📚 References

-The complete methodology, evidence references, packet analysis and conclusions are available in the project report.
+The complete methodology, evidence references, packet analysis and conclusions are available in the Network Forensic report.

 ---